Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 Prefer to Bake or Air Fry?

-Baking the coconut shrimp is totally doable!
-It may not come out as crispy or golden brown, but it’s definitely much easier and healthier.
-You can also air fry them.
+With baking, the coconut shrimp may not come out as crispy or golden brown, but it’s definitely much easier and healthier.
+Alternatively, you can air fry them.

 To oven-bake: Line a large sheet pan with parchment paper.
 Arrange the breaded shrimp on the sheet pan and spray with cooking oil.
 Bake at 400 degrees F for 15-20 minutes, flipping halfway through.